 If you’re earning way less than this threshold, you don’t have to pay your student loans just yet.
 IRD sets this measure to ensure low-income earners aren’t forced to allocate their very little money to pay their loans.

 What’s great is, student loans don’t incur interest!
 Even if you struggle to meet the minimum requirements to start paying off your loans, it won’t increase astronomically over time.
 This levels your opportunity to still pay your debts regardless of your financial footing.

-There’s not many fees to be extra wary of, as long as you get repayments on time.
-If you miss out on your repayments, you need to pay a ‘late payment interest fee’ for accumulated unpaid repayments of at least $334.
+There are not a lot of fees to be wary of, as long as you get your repayments on time.
+If you miss out, you'll need to pay a ‘late payment interest fee’ for accumulated unpaid repayments of at least $334.

 This fee is calculated based on the loan interest rate of the tax year, with an additional 4% for the monthly rate!
 Luckily, you can skip these payments as long as you set up automatic repayments with your employer.